Approximation of smallest linear tree grammar: Introduction

 \section{Introduction}

-{\em Grammar-based compression} has emerged to an active field in string compression during the last couple of years.
-The principle idea is to represent a given string $s$ by a small context-free grammar that generates only $s$; such a grammar is also called a {\em straight-line program}, briefly SLP.
+{\em Grammar-based compression} has emerged to an active field in string compression during the last decade.
+The idea is to represent a given string $s$ by a small context-free grammar that generates only $s$; such a grammar is also called a {\em straight-line program}, briefly SLP.
 For instance, the word $(ab)^{1024}$ can be represented by the SLP with the productions $A_0 \to ab$ and $A_i \to A_{i-1} A_{i-1}$ for $1 \leq i \leq 10$ ($A_{10}$ is the start symbol).
 The size of this grammar is much smaller than the size (length) of the string $(ab)^{1024}$.
 In general, an SLP of size $n$ (the size of an SLP is usually defined as the total length of all right-hand sides of productions) can produce a~string of length $2^{\Omega(n)}$.
-Hence, an SLP can be seen indeed as the succinct representation of the generated word.
-The principle task of grammar-based string compression is to construct from a~given input string $s$ a small SLP that produces $s$.
-Unfortunately, finding a minimal (with respect to size) SLP for a given input string is not achievable in polynomial time unless {\bf P} = {\bf NP} \cite{SLPapproxNPhard}.
-Therefore, one can concentrate either on heuristic grammar-based compressors~\cite{RePair,KiefferY96,Sequitur}, or compressors whose output SLP is guaranteed to be not much larger than a size-minimal SLP for the input string.
+Hence, an SLP can be seen as the succinct representation of the generated word.
+The principle task of grammar-based string compression is to construct, from a~given input string $s$, a small SLP that generates $s$.
+Unfortunately, finding a minimal (with respect to size) SLP for a given input string is not achievable in polynomial time, unless {\bf P} = {\bf NP}~\cite{SLPapproxNPhard} (recently the same result was shown also in case of a~constant-size alphabet~\cite{SLPaproxNPhardnew}).
+Therefore, one can concentrate either on heuristic grammar-based compressors~\cite{KiefferY96,RePair,Sequitur}, or compressors whose output SLP is guaranteed to be not much larger than a size-minimal SLP for the input string~\cite{SLPaprox2,grammar,simplegrammar,SLPaprox,SLPaproxSakamoto}.
 In this paper we are interested mostly in the latter approach.
-Formally, in \cite{SLPaprox2} the approximation ratio for a grammar-based compressor $\mathcal{G}$ is defined as the function $\alpha_{\mathcal{G}}$ with
+Formally, in~\cite{SLPaprox2} the approximation ratio for a grammar-based compressor $\mathcal{G}$ is defined as the function $\alpha_{\mathcal{G}}$ with

 where the maximum is taken over all strings of length $n$ (over an arbitrary alphabet).
 The above statement means that unless {\bf P} = {\bf NP} there is no polynomial time grammar-based compressor with the approximation ratio $1$.
-Using approximation lower bounds for computing vertex covers, it is shown in \cite{SLPaprox2} that unless {\bf P} = {\bf NP} there is no polynomial time grammar-based compressor, whose approximation ratio is less than the constant 8569/8568.
+Using approximation lower bounds for computing vertex covers, it is shown in~\cite{SLPaprox2} that unless {\bf P} = {\bf NP} there is no polynomial time grammar-based compressor, whose approximation ratio is less than the constant 8569/8568.